 Analysis Strategy: Dropsonde profiles will be evaluated to determine the horizontal gradients and advection of environmental relative humidity.
 Characteristics of the dry air mass will be scrutinized, including the minimum relative humidity, the height/depth of the dry air, and the horizontal extent of the dry air.
-Wind analyses from dropsondes and TDR will be evaluated to determine the impact of environmental vertical wind shear on the pre-genesis disturbance (AEW).
+Wind analyses from dropsondes and TDR will be evaluated to determine the impact of environmental vertical wind shear on the pre-genesis disturbance.
 This analysis will go beyond the traditional deep layer vertical wind shear metric, taking into account the hodograph to evaluate vertical wind shear through a number of different levels.
-The collected observations this experiment in will be crucial to evaluation of dynamics/thermodynamics and the diagnosis of genesis false alarms in numerical weather prediction models (e.g., GFS, HWRF).
+The will observations collected in this experiment be crucial to evaluation dynamics/thermodynamics and the diagnosis of genesis false alarms in numerical weather prediction models (e.g., GFS, HWRF).